MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### Misidentified Intune Compliant or Hybrid Azure AD joined devices

-Azure AD Conditional Access enables Intune compliant and Hybrid Azure AD joined device information to be passed directly to Cloud App Security, where the device state can be used as a filter for access or session policies.
+Azure AD Conditional Access enables Intune compliant and Hybrid Azure AD joined device information to be passed directly to Defender for Cloud Apps, where the device state can be used as a filter for access or session policies.
 For more information, see [Introduction to device management in Azure Active Directory](/azure/active-directory/devices/overview).

 **Recommended steps**

-1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Settings**.
+1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Settings**.
 1. Under **Conditional Access App Control**, select **Device identification**.
-This page shows the device identification options available in Cloud App Security.
+This page shows the device identification options available in Defender for Cloud Apps.
 1. For **Intune compliant device identification** and **Hybrid Azure AD joined identification** respectively, click **View configuration** and verify that the services are set up.

     > [!NOTE]
     > These are automatically synced from Azure AD and Intune respectively.
 1. Create an access or session policy with the **Device Tag** filter equal to **Hybrid Azure AD joined**, **Intune compliant**, or both.
 1. In a browser, log in to a device that is Hybrid Azure AD joined or Intune compliant based on your policy filter.
 1. Verify that activities from these devices are populating the log.
-In Cloud App Security, on the **Activity log** page, [filter](activity-filters.md) on **Device Tag** equal to **Hybrid Azure AD joined**, **Intune compliant**, or both based on your policy filters.
+In Defender for Cloud Apps, on the **Activity log** page, [filter](activity-filters.md) on **Device Tag** equal to **Hybrid Azure AD joined**, **Intune compliant**, or both based on your policy filters.
-1. If activities are not populating in the Cloud App Security activity log, go to Azure AD and do the following:
+1. If activities are not populating in the Defender for Cloud Apps activity log, go to Azure AD and do the following:
     1. Under **Monitoring** > **Sign-ins**, verify that there are sign-in activities in logs.
     1. Select the relevant log entry for the device you logged into.
     1. In the **Details** pane, on the **Device info** tab, verify that the device is **Managed** (Hybrid Azure AD joined) or **Compliant** (Intune compliant).
 If you cannot verify either state, try another log entry or ensure that your device data is configured correctly in Azure AD.